-- Buccofacial or orofacial apraxia: Cannot carry out movements of the face on demand, such as licking the lips, sticking out the tongue, or whistling.
+- Buccofacial or orofacial apraxia: Inability to carry out movements of the face on demand, such as licking the lips, sticking out the tongue, or whistling.

-- Ideational apraxia: Cannnot carry out learned complex tasks in the proper order, such as putting on socks before putting on shoes.
+- Ideational apraxia: Inability to carry out learned, complex tasks in the proper order, such as putting on socks before putting on shoes.

-- Ideomotor apraxia: Cannot voluntarily perform a learned task when given the necessary objects.
+- Ideomotor apraxia Inability to voluntarily perform a learned task when given the necessary objects.
 For instance, if given a screwdriver, the person may try to write with it as if it were a pen.

-- Limb-kinetic apraxia: This condition involves difficulty making precise movements with an arm or leg.
+- Limb-kinetic apraxia: Difficulty making precise movements with an arm or leg.
 It becomes impossible to button a shirt or tie a shoe.

 Frustration, profanity, and depression are typical responses in persons with aphasia.